 In addition to the IRS’s guidance, the United States Commodities Futures Trading Commission in 2015 that Bitcoin is, in fact, a commodity.

 Bitcoin has garnered a lot of attention over the past decade, despite constant declarations of its death - 99 Bitcoins keeps a running tab of ‘Bitcoin obituaries’.
 Despite all of this, Bitcoin’s future has remained bright.
-Greater adoption rates, and an increasing number of brands accepting the currency (you can get a full list here) mean Bitcoin will soon see market maturity.
+Greater adoption rates, and an increasing number of brands accepting the currency (you can get a full list here) means the long-term view on Bitcoin is that it will see market maturity as time progresses.
+Mainstream investing vehicles, such as exchange-traded funds (ETFs) and Futures trading, including Bitcoin will be a major help to reaching that market maturity.
+Bitcoin Futures are already trading on the Chicago Mercantile Exchange (CME), and legislation to create a crypto ETF is in the works.
+These securities will help stabilize cryptocurrency prices and mitigate volatility, which will help the public’s confidence grow in favor of Bitcoin.

 Genesis Mining offers you a smart and easy way to invest your money.
 Our solution is suitable for those who are new to the world of cryptocurrency and can not afford to run their own hardware; large scale investors who are looking to earn coin without handling the initial setup and maintenance; and industry experts who are looking to mine the latest altcoins.
 Genesis Mining offers multiple coins, multiple contracts, and multiple ways to get started in Bitcoin and cryptocurrency mining.Sign up